-If your dog is still a puppy, up to 10 weeks old, don’t leave him alone for more than an hour.
-In this stage, the dog has little control over his body and may not even be potty trained.
-Find someone to watch the dog while you’re away.
+If your dog is still a puppy, up to 10 weeks old, it’s best not to leave them alone for long periods.
+An Aussie puppy has little control over his body and may not even be potty trained.
+If you have to be away, find a dog walker or pet sitter who can help out.
 It’s best to find someone who is expected to be in the dog’s life for the long haul for socialization purposes.

 When the dog gets to around two months old, they can hold their bladder for up to two hours.
 At four months, the dog can hold it for about four hours.
-Hopefully, after four to six months, the dog is fully potty trained and should know how to stay home alone and remain calm in your absence.
+After four to six months, the dog should be close to fully potty trained.

 Hire a Pet Sitter

-If you’re going to be away for a long time, it’s best to hire a pet sitter.
+If you’re going to be away for a workday or a longer time, it’s best to hire a pet sitter.
 Professional pet sitters understand each pet’s needs and offer excellent care packages.
 They’ll feed, brush, walk, play with, and give your dogs treats as needed.